2023 UEFA Women's Under-17 EURO final tournament: Fixtures and results

 Article body

-Spain and England made winning starts to the 2023 UEFA European Women's Under-17 Championship in Estonia on Sunday, with two opening group games still to come.
+Spain, Switzerland, France and England all made winning starts to the 2023 UEFA European Women's Under-17 Championship in Estonia on Sunday.

-Vicky López, part of the Spain side that lost last year's final to Germany before being named player of the tournament in their FIFA U-17 Women's World Cup triumph, scored twice in a rematch of the 2022 decider as Spain prevailed 2-0 in Group A. The Barcelona forward's first-minute opener against Germany was the fastest-ever Women's U17 EURO finals goal.
-Hosts Estonia will face Switzerland in the section's second fixture.
+Vicky López, part of the Spain side that lost last year's final to Germany, scored twice in a rematch of the 2022 decider as Spain prevailed 2-0 in Group A. The Barcelona forward's first-minute opener against Germany was the fastest-ever Women's U17 EURO finals goal.

-Another player with UEFA Women's Champions League experience, Michelle Agyemang of Arsenal, also struck twice as England beat Poland 2-0 in Group B. Mo Marley's side lost Mari Ward to a 35th-minute red card, but goalkeeper Sophia Poor saved Magdalena Półrolniczak's resultant penalty.
-Although Wiktoria Kuprowska eventually halved the deficit in added time, England held firm.
-Sweden face France later.
+In the same same section, hosts Estonia were then beaten in their nation's first match at a female UEFA final tournament as headers by Leela Egli and Emanuela Pfister, both from Iman Beney crosses, put Switzerland in control.
+Substitutes Anja Klingenstein and Nathalie Widmer later found the net for a 4-0 win.

+Vicky and Zürich's Egli both have UEFA Women's Champions League experience, and another player to have featured in the elite club competition proved decisive for England in Group B. Michelle Agyemang of Arsenal struck twice in a 2-1 defeat of Poland, despite Mari Ward's 35th-minute dismissal for Mo Marley's side.

 The groups continue on Wednesday and Saturday, with the top two in each section progressing to the semi-finals three days later.
 The final is on Friday 26 May at Lilleküla Stadium, Tallinn.